espocrm/documentation/docs/administration/bpm.md

 ## Processes

-Processes are available at administration panel.
+Processes are available at the administration panel.
 The link also can be added as a tab on the navigation panel.

 The process represents a business process instance.
 When it's initiated, it gets the status 'Started'.
 When the process is finished, it gets the status 'Ended'.